an independent Search Engine for VPSs ranked by price

 # ssh root@target "tar -cf - --acls --xattrs --one-file-system --absolute-names /" | gzip -1 >backup.tgz

-However, when restoring a root file system from a TAR archive, it is necessary to recreate all symlinks whose targets have absolute pathnames, because TAR converts their targets to relative pathnames, so using rsync is the simpler alternative.
+However, when restoring a root filesystem from a TAR archive, it will be necessary to recreate all symlinks whose targets have absolute pathnames, because TAR converts their targets to relative pathnames, so using rsync is the simpler alternative.
 How to properly restore the TAR archive will be shown later.

 Step 2: Boot a live OS image

-The conversion to ZFS will be done from a live OS.
+The conversion to ZFS will be done from a live CD operating system.
 Depending on how capable your VPS control panel is, it may already have a live OS image ready to boot.
-Alternatively, You can download a Debian live ISO from the Debian mirror and upload it to your VPS control panel, then boot the ISO from there; this will work fine even if your VPS runs a different distribution.
+Alternatively, you can download a Debian live ISO from the Debian mirror and upload it to your VPS control panel, then boot the ISO from there; this will work fine even if your VPS runs a different distribution.
 Be careful to use a live OS ISO image, not an installation ISO, because installation images lack apt and are unable to install the necessary software onto the live environment.
-If you VPS control panel does not support booting from a user-supplied ISO image, you can still boot the downloaded ISO by converting a swap partition, if present, into EXT4 and storing the ISO in that reclaimed storage space, then GRUB2 must be configured to boot from that ISO.
-This is done as follows.
+If your VPS control panel supports booting from a user-supplied ISO image, skip to Step 3, otherwise you can still boot the downloaded ISO by converting a swap partition, if present, into EXT4 and storing the ISO in that reclaimed storage space, then GRUB2 may be configured to boot from that ISO.
+This is done as follows:

 # fdisk --list /dev/vda